Project1JDBC/EmployeeRegister/README.md

 # EmployeeRegister
 **EmployeeRegister** is a java application designed to act as Database Application that manages Employees and the related information.
 It's programmed in Java alongside the ORM (Object/Relational Mapping) Framework Hibernate-ORM.

 Uses Swing as a GUI (Graphical User Interface).

-Uses Hibernate-ORM to get the (JDBC) Database Connection up and running as well as managing the actual Data in the (SQL) Database.
+Uses Hibernate-ORM to get the (JDBC) Database Connection up and running as well as managing the actual data in/from the local (SQL) Database.

 ## EER-Diagram (Extended/Enhanced Entity Relationship Diagram) ##
 <p align="center">